pdimens/harpy/snakemake.md

 convenience, Harpy workflows will also create a copy of the Snakemake workflow log (all those things that print on screen when Harpy is running) in a workflow's output directory.
-These logs are found in `OUTDIR/logs/snakemake` and are named `workflow.runX.DATE.snakelog`, where `workflow` is the harpy workflow (qc, sv_naibr, etc.), `runX` is the attempt number (given by `X`, e.g. `run4`), and `DATE` is given as `MONTH_DAY_YEAR`.
-As an example, using the default settings of `harpy qc`, you will find a copy of your workflow's log in `QC/logs/snakemake/qc.run1.5_13_2024.snakelog`.
+These logs are found in `OUTDIR/logs/snakemake` and are named `workflow.runX.DATE.log`, where `workflow` is the harpy workflow (qc, sv_naibr, etc.), `runX` is the attempt number (given by `X`, e.g. `run4`), and `DATE` is given as `MONTH_DAY_YEAR`.
+As an example, using the default settings of `harpy qc`, you will find a copy of your workflow's log in `QC/logs/snakemake/qc.run1.5_13_2024.log`.
 The name of this log will **not** match the official log Snakemake creates in `.snakemake/logs`, but the contents will be identical.
 This naming convention exists to allow multiple runs in a single output directory, which usually happens because something went wrong.